ec-rilo/Shopify-Frontend-Developer-Intern-Challenge/README.md

 If your postgres user doesn't have a password make sure to create one for it.

+### Step 6.
+Run the Development server

-First, run the development server:
+The app should now be good to go.
+All you have to do now is run the development server:

 ```bash
 npm run dev